ovaisq/python/s3_hl7_json_to_postgres_etl/README.md

-### Script that processes HL7 data from JSON files stored in S3 buckets and stores the transformed/processed data in PostgreSQL schema.
+### Script that processes HL7 data from JSON files stored in S3 buckets or RedisJSON and stores the transformed/processed data in PostgreSQL schema.

 ### Requires:
         Use create_sample_data.py to generate anonymized sample data